 Sweet apples and tart cranberries make a layer of undeniably juicy and festive looking fruit.
 However, it’s the buttery topping that puts it all over the top!

 When it comes to Thanksgiving dessert ideas for a crowd, this Pecan Pie Cobbler is the answer to your holiday dessert dreams.
 There is something amazing about taking the simplicity of cobbler and turning it into the richness of pecan pie.

 Cream Cheese Cranberry Bars, a rich, holiday cookie bar that resembles a luxurious slice of your favorite cheesecake.

 Bring the taste of caramel apples into your kitchen with a well-deserved scoop of this Butterscotch Apple Crisp.
 Baked to perfection, this chewy and delicious dessert is even better with your favorite ice cream on top.

-If you’re craving a pure comfort meal, this Wild Rice Soup with its robust flavor and unique texture is not only visually appealing, but is the sort of thrifty luxury we should all master in the kitchen.
+If you’re craving a bowl of something warm for Thanksgiving, this Wild Rice Soup (recipe in the recipe card below), with its robust flavor and unique texture is not only visually appealing, but is the sort of thrifty luxury we should all master in the kitchen.

 55 Ultimate Thanksgiving Day Recipes

 - 2-1/2 lbs Yukon gold potatoes, peeled, diced into 2" cubes